hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-oneview-and-servicenow-integration-with-stackstorm.md

         return response
 ```

-Here is what the workflow looks like for the collection of alarms and sending them to ServiceNow.The first action pulls the unprocessed alarms from the MongoDB database and publishes the array to the 'context', a place to stash variables that can be accessed by other actions.
+Here is what the workflow looks like for the collection of alarms and sending them to ServiceNow.
+The first action pulls the unprocessed alarms from the MongoDB database and publishes the array to the 'context', a place to stash variables that can be accessed by other actions.
 Next it iterates through the array by using the 'with' statement and sends the contents to ServiceNow.

 ```yaml
 version: 1.0